-Therefore, even with unopened vanilla beans that you’re not planning to use for a while, you should open them after about 5 months to let them air.
+Therefore, even with unopened vanilla beans that you’re not planning to use for a while, you should open them after about five months to let them air.

-Keep the container in a cool, dark, dry place, and make sure you keep it away from any sources of heat.
+Keep the container in a cool, dark, dry place, and keep it away from any heat sources.

 Unfortunately, the refrigerator is not the right option.
 It will make your vanilla beans go moldy faster!

 How long your vanilla beans last depend on a whole variety of factors, including production, storage before you bought them, and storage after you bought them.
 Therefore, it’s hard to say exactly how long your vanilla beans last.

 Your best bet is just to check the best-by date on the label.
 That’s likely to be around two years after the date you purchased your beans.
 Your vanilla beans will likely be okay for a good six months after that, provided you’ve kept them in reasonable conditions.

 Scroll up if you missed how to store your vanilla beans.

 After six months beyond the best-by date, your vanilla beans won’t smell or taste as good, and you’re at an increased risk of seeing dryness or mold.

 As always, if you’re unsure about the quality of your beans, check them against the signs we detailed above on how to tell if your vanilla beans have gone off.